ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 11.2.1 Basic Authentication

-Ballerina GraphQL clients enable basic auth with credentials by setting the `graphql:CredentialsConfig` configurations in the client.
+Ballerina GraphQL clients enable basic authentication with credentials by setting the `graphql:CredentialsConfig` configurations in the client.
 The requests from the client are automatically enriched with the `Authorization: Basic <token>` header when passing the `graphql:CredentialsConfig` for the `auth` configuration of the client.

 ###### Example: Client Using Declarative Basic Authentication